Vikas3333-singh/it-asset-tracker/README.md

 - Monitor warranty expiry information
 - Manage lifecycle stages such as In Use, In Stock, Repair, and Retired
 - Search and filter records for faster tracking
-- Improve inventory visibility through a simple dashboard layout
+- Improve inventory visibility through a dashboard-based layout

+## Dashboard File

+The primary dashboard interface is included in `index.html`, which is used to display and manage IT asset records in a structured format.

 ## Business Use Case